CALL FOR A CONSULTATION (415) 909-3945

 Last year, one of the largest individual employment law verdicts was granted to a surgical physician’s assistant who was wrongfully terminated from her position at a large hospital in Sacramento.
 The multi-million dollar case awarded the former employee over $3.5 million in past and future lost wages, nearly $40,000 for pain and suffering and $125 million for punitive damages, which are awarded in an attempt to punish a defendant and deter others from committing similar wrongful acts.

 During a period of two years while working in a cardiac surgical unit, the physician’s assistant, a woman, filed more than 15 written complaints with the human resources department where she worked outlining instances of labor law violations and safety infractions that jeopardized patient safety.
 Verbal complaints conveyed to her supervisor were laughed at or ignored.
+If she had contacted The Armstrong Law Firm, her complaints would’ve been taken seriously.

 During her trial, evidence was presented showing she was subject to physical and verbal sexual harassment, including such actions as: